Kauntuch/programming_notes/README.md

 # General programming notes

-This is a general storage repo for storing my text and code notes as I learn various programming languages.
+This is a general storage repo for storing my text and code notes as I learn various programming languages in hopes of becoming a professional programmer.

 Everything originally comes from note apps and code-along courses and tutorials.
 These notes are originally for my own usage and may not all be edited for general readability.